 Make Ahead Ingredients

-Another idea for quick and inexpensive lunches is to keep precooked food in the fridge that can be reheated or made into a meal in a few minutes.
+Another quick and inexpensive homeschool lunch idea is to keep precooked food in the fridge that can be reheated or made into a meal in a few minutes.
 A few of our staples are:

 - Taco Salad